pcmihnea/HA_WMR500/README.md

 Based on memory content dumps, the external flash storage includes information such as user configuration (WiFi credentials, unit of measurements, etc.) and data statistics (min/max measurements, trends).

 To further enhance the overall functionality by means of firmware analysis, one may setup a reverse-engineering environment, based on the [Ghidra](https://github.com/NationalSecurityAgency/ghidra) software solution.
-Note: the following steps are for Ghidra [version 10.2.3](https://github.com/NationalSecurityAgency/ghidra/releases/tag/Ghidra_10.2.3_build).
+Note: the following steps are for Ghidra [version 10.4](https://github.com/NationalSecurityAgency/ghidra/releases/tag/Ghidra_10.4_build).
 - Once [installed and run](https://github.com/NationalSecurityAgency/ghidra#install), create a new non-shared Project via `File` -> `New project`.
-- Using `File` -> `Import File`, select the binary file dumped in a [previous chapter](#user-content-4-optional-patch-the-device-firmware).
+- Using `File` -> `Import File`, select the binary file dumped in a [chapter 4](#user-content-4-optional-patch-the-device-firmware).
 - Based on the targeted microcontroller, select `Language` as `ARM v7 32 little default`, then in the `Options` menu on the bottom-left set name to `ROM` and base address to `80000000`, after which close both windows via `Ok`.
 - Double-click the newly imported file to open the main development window - click `No` if asked to begin analyzing.
 - Via the `Window` top menu, select `Memory map`, then uncheck the `W` checkbox for the `ROM` area.